sparklingrobots/nano2017/second_draft/meta/Plot.md

 After escaping, Lo and co. finally unleash the song, fighting off the bads.
 Not only is Lo changed, but the whole world is undone--and time for a new beginning.

+# SNOWFLAKE METHOD

 ## ONE SENTENCE VERSION:

-#todo: Take an hour and write a one-sentence summary of your novel.
+Todo: Take an hour and write a one-sentence summary of your novel.
 Something like this: “A rogue physicist travels back in time to kill the apostle Paul.”
 (This is the summary for my first novel, Transgression.)
 The sentence will serve you forever as a ten-second selling tool.
 This is the big picture, the analog of that big starting triangle in the snowflake picture. (https://www.advancedfictionwriting.com/articles/snowflake-method/)

-In a world that has healed from the modern apocalypse, seeds from the past threaten a stagnant society.

-Long after society collapsed, the Delvers keep order--until one person saves and destroys the world in a moment.
-(20)
+# In a world where sound is everything, an amateur musician discovers a secret that threatens the world she loves, and finds herself forced to choose stability or risk change.

+# As the anniversary of the Great Mourning approaches, everything is chaos.
+Dark forces have taken a few Delver towns and now the Delvers are employing the most dangerous weapon they have (Lo) in a desperate gamble to stave off the darkness.
+But Lo doesn't get there in time so by the time the threat is stopped, most of the Delvers are dead.
+Lo and Fi have to bring back society in their own image.

-A bicycling historian saves the world from an inflexible religious order and a historical evil all at once.
+A lonely musician saves the world from an inflexible religious order and a historical evil all at once.
 (17)

 A rejected healer turned historian discovers the secret that will save the world from an ancient evil--but will she be able to stop the unraveling of the world she loves?